phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

     ; print `OK` to screen
     ...
 ```
 When you still see the green `OK`, everything went fine and the new GDT is loaded.
-But we still can't execute 64-bit code: The selector registers like the code selector `cs`, the data selector `ds`, the stack selector `ss`, and the extra selector `es` still have the values from the old GDT.
+But we still can't execute 64-bit code: The selector registers such as the code selector `cs` and the data selector `ds` still have the values from the old GDT.
 To update them, we need to load them with the GDT offset (in bytes) of the desired segment.
 In our case the code segment starts at byte 8 of the GDT and the data segment at byte 16.
 Let's try it:

 ```nasm
     ...